Last amended 31 October 2019

 In the event of delayed payment of invoices, AAECO can: (i) claim penalty interest in accordance with the rate that applies at any time pursuant to the Act relating to interest on overdue payments etc., in addition to recovery and collection costs, (ii) cease performance of the assignment and any other assignment being performed for the client, and (iii) exercise right of retention for any document (physical or electronic).

 AAECO and AAECO’s employees have a duty of confidentiality in accordance with the laws that apply for lawyers and their assistants.
-Unless otherwise stipulated in the Agreement or mandatory rules of law, the client consents to confidential information disclosed to one or more employees at AAECO may be shared with other AAECO employees.
+Confidential information may be disclosed to AAECOs attorneys and employees when deemed appropriate by AAECO in order to effectively perform AAECO’s services under the Assignment.

 If AAECO represents multiple clients in the same case, the client consents to the relevant information and personal data AAECO has received from the client may be shared with the other clients.